ShivanKaul/star-spec/draft-dss-star.md

 ## Randomness Sampling {#sec-randomness-sampling}

 Deterministic randomness MUST be sampled by clients to construct their STAR report, as discussed in {{client-message}}.
 This randomness CANNOT be derived locally, and MUST be sampled from the Randomness Server (that runs an {{!OPRF=I-D.irtf-cfrg-voprf}} service).

 For best-possible security, the Randomness Server SHOULD sample and use a new OPRF key for each time epoch `t`, where the length of epochs is determined by the application.
 The previous OPRF key that was used in epoch `t-1` can be safely deleted.
 As discussed in {{leakage}}, shorter epochs provide more client security, but also reduce the window in which data collection occurs.

 In this model, for further security, clients SHOULD sample their randomness in epoch `t` and then send it to the Aggregation Server in `t+1` (after the Randomness Server has rotated their secret key).
 This prevents the Aggregation Server from launching queries after receiving the client reports ({{leakage}}).
-It is also RECOMMENDED that the Randomness Server runs in verifiable mode, which allows clients to verify the randomness that they are being served {{!OPRF=I-D.irtf-cfrg-voprf}}.
+It is also RECOMMENDED that the Randomness Server runs in verifiable mode, which allows clients to verify the randomness that they are being served

-## Cryptographic Choices

-- All encryption operations MUST be carried out using a secure symmetric authenticated encryption scheme.
-- The secret sharing scheme MUST be information-theoretically secure, and SHOULD based upon traditional K-out-of-N Shamir secret sharing.
-- For functionality reasons, secret sharing operations SHOULD be implemented in a finite field where collisions are unlikely (e.g. of size 128-bits).
-This is to ensure that clients do not sample identical shares of the same value.
-- Client reports MUST be sent over a secure, authenticated channel, such as TLS.
+{{!OPRF=I-D.irtf-cfrg-voprf}}.

 ## Oblivious Submission {#oblivious-submission}

 The reports being submitted to an Aggregation Server in STAR MUST be detached from client identity.
 This is to ensure that the Aggregation Server does not learn exactly what each client submits, in the event that their measurement is revealed.
-This can be achieved by having the clients submit their report via an {{?OHTTP=I-D.thomson-http-oblivious}} relay.
+This can be achieved by having the clients submit their report via an {{OHTTP}} relay.
 In this flow, the Aggregation Server is configured as both the Gateway and Target Resource (the entity decrypting the message, using it, generating a response to the Encapsulated Request and encrypting the response).
 A separate Relay Resource is then used as to hide the client identity.
 Note that collusion between the Aggregation Server and the Relay Resource is expressly forbidden.
-All the client responsibilities mentioned in section 7.1 of {{?OHTTP=I-D.thomson-http-oblivious}} apply.
+All the client responsibilities mentioned in section 7.1 of {{OHTTP}} apply.

 The OHTTP Relay Resource and Randomness Server MAY be combined into a single entity, since client reports are protected by a TLS connection between the client and the Aggregation Server.
 Therefore, OHTTP support can be enabled without requiring any additional non-colluding parties.
 In this mode, the Randomness Server SHOULD allow two endpoints: (1) to evaluate the VOPRF functionality that provides clients with randomness, and (2) to proxy client reports to the Aggregation Server.
 However, this increases the privacy harm in case of collusion; see {{collusion-aggregation-proxy}}.

-It should also be noted that client reports CAN be sent via existing anonymizing proxies, such as {{Tor}}, but the OHTTP solution is likely to be the most efficient way to achieve oblivious submission.
+It should also be noted that client reports CAN be sent via existing anonymizing proxies, such as
+{{Tor}}, but the OHTTP solution is likely to be the most efficient way to achieve oblivious submission.

 ## Malicious Aggregation Server

 ### Dictionary Attacks {#dictionary-attacks}

 The Aggregation Server may attempt to launch a dictionary attack against the client measurement, by repeatedly launching queries against the Randomness Server for measurements of its choice.
 This is mitigated by the fact that the Randomness Server regularly rotates the VOPRF key that they use, which reduces the window in which this attack can be launched ({{sec-randomness-sampling}}).
 Note that such attacks can also be limited in scope by maintaining out-of-band protections against entities that attempt to launch large numbers of queries in short time periods.

 ### Sybil Attacks

 By their very nature, attacks where a malicious Aggregation Server injects clients into the system that send reports to try and reveal data from honest clients are an unavoidable consequence of building any threshold aggregation system.
 This system cannot provide comprehensive protection against such attacks.
 The time window in which such attacks can occur is restricted by rotating the VOPRF key ({{sec-randomness-sampling}}).
 Such attacks can also be limited in scope by using higher-layer defences such as identity-based certification {{Sybil}}, which STAR is compatible with.

 ## Leakage and Failure Model {#leakage}

 ### Size of Anonymity Set

 Client reports immediately leak deterministic tags that are derived from the VOPRF output that is evaluated over client measurement.
 This has the immediate impact that the size of the anonymity set for each received measurement (i.e. which clients share the same measurement) is revealed, even if the measurement is not revealed.
-As long as client reports are sent via an {{?OHTTP=I-D.thomson-http-oblivious}} Relay Resource, then the leakage derived from the anonymity sets themselves is significantly reduced.
+As long as client reports are sent via an {{OHTTP}} Relay Resource, then the leakage derived from the anonymity sets themselves is significantly reduced.
 However, it may still be possible to use this leakage to reduce a client's privacy, and so care should be taken to not construct situations where counts of measurement subsets are likely to lead to deanonymization of clients or their data.

 ### Collusion between Aggregation and Randomness Servers {#collusion-aggregation-randomness-servers}

 Finally, note that if the Aggregation and Randomness Servers collude and jointly learn the VOPRF key, then the attack above essentially becomes an offline dictionary attack.
 As such, client security is not completely lost when collusion occurs, which represents a safer mode of failure when compared with Prio and Poplar.

 ### Collusion between Aggregation Server and Anonymizing Proxy {#collusion-aggregation-proxy}

 As mentioned in {{oblivious-submission}}, systems that depend on a relaying server to remove linkage between client reports and client identity rely on the assumption of non-collusion between the relay and the server processing the client reports.
 Given that STAR depends on such a system for guaranteeing that the Aggregation Server does not come to know which client submitted the STAR report (once decrypted), the same collusion risk applies.

-It's worth mentioning here for completeness sake that if the OHTTP Relay Resource and Randomness Server are combined into a single entity as mentioned in {{oblivious-submission}}, then this worsens the potential leakage in case of collusion: if the entities responsible for the Aggregation Server and the Randomness Server collude as described in {{collusion-aggregation-randomness-servers}}, this results in the Aggregation Server in effect colluding with the anonymizing proxy.
+It's worth mentioning here for completeness sake that if the OHTTP Relay Resource and Randomness Server are combined into a single entity as mentioned in {{oblivious-submission}}, then this worsens the potential leakage in case of collusion: if the entities responsible for the Aggregation Server and the Randomness Server collude as described in
+{{collusion-aggregation-randomness-servers}}, this results in the Aggregation Server in effect colluding with the anonymizing proxy.

 # Comparisons with other Systems